+Be flexible and accommodating.
 Your response to this interview question should address the employer’s needs.
 Thus, do aim to be as flexible and accommodating as possible in your answer.
-Here are a few more tips for responding to this question:
+Avoid making it about you, even if you do have conflicts that will prohibit you from starting earlier.

 Avoid specific dates.
 Interviewers are more interested in a time range and your attitude.
 Unless this question is preceded by "We'd like to offer you the job," it's not a job offer!
 So, you do not need to give an exact date at this point — just let the interviewer know if you'd be able to start right away, in two weeks, or if you'll need a bit more time.